Images of Hair Loss, Female Pattern Baldness (Female Pattern Alopecia) (4)

-The pattern of hair loss is different in women than men; the hairline is preserved while there is diffuse thinning of the hair of the crown and frontal scalp.
-Total hair loss is very rare.
+The pattern of hair loss is different in women than men; typically, there is widespread thinning of the hair of the crown and frontal scalp.
+Total hair loss in women is very rare.

-The hair loss associated with female pattern baldness, although permanent, requires no treatment if you are comfortable with your appearance.
+The hair loss associated with female pattern alopecia, although permanent, requires no treatment if you are comfortable with your appearance.

-The only medication approved to treat women in the US is topical minoxidil; the 2% preparation recommended for women is available over the counter.
-This may help hair to grow in a quarter of the women using it, and it will stop or slow hair loss in the majority of users.
-The medication is expensive, however, and the hair will fall out when its use is discontinued.
+The only medication approved to treat female pattern alopecia in the United States is topical minoxidil (eg, Rogaine); the 2% preparation recommended for women is available without a prescription.
+This may help the hair grow in about a quarter of the women using it, and it will stop or slow hair loss in most women.
+The medication is expensive, however, and the hair loss will rapidly progress when minoxidil use is discontinued.

-There is no known prevention for hair loss; shampooing and other hair products have no adverse effects other than harsh products or practices that may damage the hair shaft, causing breakage.
+There is no known prevention for hair loss.
+Shampooing and other hair products have no adverse effects, so there is no need to avoid normal grooming practices.
+However, it is best to avoid harsh products or practices that may damage the hair shaft and cause hair breakage.

-The diagnosis of female pattern baldness is usually easy for the physician because of the typical pattern.
-However, certain blood tests will help to rule out other causes such as anemia (low blood count) or a thyroid disorder.
+The diagnosis of female pattern alopecia is usually straightforward for the medical professional because of the typical pattern of hair loss.
+However, certain blood tests will help to rule out other causes of hair loss, such as low blood count (anemia) or a thyroid disorder.
 A skin biopsy may be recommended.

-Surgical therapy to improve the appearance includes scalp reduction, flaps, and hair transplants (micrografting).
-Not everyone is a good candidate for these procedures.
+Surgical therapy to improve the appearance of alopecia includes scalp reduction, flaps, and hair transplants (micrografting).
+Note that not everyone is considered a good candidate for these procedures.

-If you are having significant, persistent hair loss or if there is redness, itching, or skin changes associated with the hair loss, seek medical advice, as there are sometimes other causes for hair loss that can be treated.
+If you are newly experiencing hair loss (especially if there is redness, itching, or skin changes associated with the hair loss), seek medical advice, as there are sometimes other causes for hair loss or other issues that can coincide with hair loss that should be treated.